Kaiser (horse)

-Kaiser is a Thoroughbred racehorse who won the New Zealand Derby in 1979.
-He was trained by Neville Atkins and ridden in the 1979 Derby by Alwin Tweedie.
+Kaiser is a Thoroughbred racehorse who won the New Zealand Derby in 1978.
+He was trained by Neville Atkins.

 Like Ruling Lad, who won the race the following year, Kaiser was a son of Ruling, who himself was a son of Bold Ruler.

 His Derby winning time, 2:29.42, was at the time the second-fastest in the history of the race.